zlecenia/c2002/docs/API.md

 ## 🌐 Overview

 The Fleet Management System API is a RESTful API built with FastAPI.
-It provides **58 endpoints** for managing devices, customers, software, configurations, and test scenarios.
+It provides **58 endpoints** for managing devices, customers, software, configurations, and test scenarios, plus **8 module pages** for the user interface.

 ### API Characteristics